django/deps/final/0001-dep-process.rst

     the code into the project.

-It's normal for a single person to fulfill multiple roles -- in most cases the Author will be an/the Implementor, and it's not uncommon for the implementation team to include the Shepherd as well.
+It's normal for a single person to fulfill multiple roles -- in most cases the Author will be an/the Implementer, and it's not uncommon for the implementation team to include the Shepherd as well.
 It's unusual but acceptable for a single person to fulfill all roles, though this generally only happens when that person is a long-time committer.